Workplan 2016/17: Inspection of Local Authority (LA) household waste and recycling collections

 - inform NLIs of their intention to visit and of any significant issues raised with contractors who are part of the NLI initiative (National Lead Inspector (NLI) interventions with significant waste and recycling companies.
 2016/17 refers).

 - carry out inspection and record in accordance with current work recording instructions (COIN/DO IT).
-See “Reporting and Recording" for further details.
+See “Reporting and Recording” for further details.

-- focus attention on the issues identified in the "Organisation" subsection of this document.
+- focus attention on the issues identified in the “Organisation” subsection of this document.
 The online inspection proforma should also assist inspectors (See Appendix 1 for a blank hard copy of the proformas which can be used on site).

 - enforce in accordance with HSE’s Enforcement Policy Statement and Enforcement Management Model